 This concentration prepares students in the foundations of music theory, history, and practice.
 It prepares students to transfer to four-year colleges or universities to seek bachelors' degrees in music.
 It also helps students develop skills in music for their personal enrichment.
-Graduates of this concentration may qualify to transfer using benefits of MassTransfer to a four-year state college or University of Massachusetts campus.
-For current information on eligible programs, visit www.mass.edu/masstransfer.
+Graduates of this concentration may qualify to transfer using benefits of Massachusetts campus.
+For current information on eligible programs, visit www.mass.edu/ masstransfer.